 READ MORE: Alberta’s best ski resorts

 The rest of the Saturday itinerary includes a gourmet lunch before heading back outside for another couple of hours skiing, or you can simply relax in the lodge and enjoy some free time instead.
 Around 4 p.m. the group will once again gather for a yoga session which will help work out all the kinks from a day of riding the slopes—you might be surprised at just how much a roller can hurt at that point!
 A few of us managed to sneak in a trip to the huge outdoor hot tub before getting ready for dinner, and after a full day of activities and decadent meals you’ll be ready to hit the hay in your big, comfy bed.

-The retreat wraps up with another yoga session and breakfast on Sunday morning, before you either head home to reality or spend the rest of the day enjoying Sunshine Village’s champagne powder.
+The retreat wraps up with another yoga session and breakfast on Sunday morning, before you either head home to reality, check out some of the best things to do in Banff, or spend the rest of the day enjoying Sunshine Village’s champagne powder.
 Either way, you’re sure to leave with an utterly zen feeling.

 Getting there: Sunshine Village is located about 15 minutes past Banff, Alberta, which is a one hour drive west on the Trans-Canada from Calgary.
 After arriving at the base of the hill, you’ll check in and drop off your luggage before hopping on the gondola for the 20 minute ride up to the top where the lodge is.
 Be sure to dress warm!